-FortiExtender: Secure LTE Wireless WAN Extender
+FortiExtender: Secure 5G and LTE Wireless WAN Extender

-FortiExtender LTE Differentiators
+FortiExtender LTE and 5G Differentiators

 Scalable Connectivity Anywhere